uniquehash/ReviewSheets/mathematics/probability_theory/field_overview.md

 		* to find the most complete description of outcomes
 			* find the cartesian product of all the sample spaces
 	* equally likely outcomes
+		* when all the outcomes of an experiment can be considered to be approximately equal
+			* then the probability of an event is simple to describe mathematically
+				* P(event) = number of outcomes in event / number of outcomes in sample space
+	* simple random sample
+		* a sample in which every individual in the population is equally likely to be included
+			* mathematically
+				* the sample space of simple random samples of a given size from a given population is composed of equally likely outcomes
+	* infinitely large sample spaces
+		* in an elementary approach to probability
+			* any subset of the sample space is usually called an event
+			* problamatic when the sample space is infinite
+		* infinite sample space
+			* σ-algebra
+				* only measurable subsets of the sample space
+			* events in cases with an infinite sample size
+				* only measurable subsets of the sample size (σ-algebra) / the sample size itself

 * what is an [experiment in the field of probability theory](https://en.wikipedia.org/wiki/Experiment_(probability_theory))?
 	* any procedure that can be infinitely repeated and has a well defined set of possible outcomes, known as the sample space